 Kitchens are naturally cluttered places, with spices, coffeemakers, and other daily essentials often left out on the counters.
-If there are already lots of knick knacks, your kitchen can turn into a place that not only looks messy but makes cooking and cleaning difficult.
+If there are already lots of knick-knacks, upgrading to a spice kitchen can turn into a place that not only looks messy but makes cooking and cleaning difficult.

 Choose a Great Kitchen Designer